antaresproject/docs/docs/core_modules/automation.md

 # Automation

-Automation is used to execute cyclic operation based on [scheduler](https://laravel.com/docs/5.2/scheduling).
-It is designed to automate tasks by scheduling PHP scripts to run in specified intervals.
-It is a replacement for cron jobs/crontab on Unix based operating systems.
-Automation schedules a task to run every few minutes, hourly, daily or weekly - scheduled data is stored in a MySQL/MariaDB database via PHP.
+Automation is a module used to execute cyclic operations based on [laravel task scheduler](https://laravel.com/docs/5.4/scheduling).
+It serves as a replacement for setting up your own cron jobs to make it easier to manage.
+It provides an intuitive control  interface on the admin level.
+Automation can run tasks every few minutes, hourly, daily or weekly - depending how you set it up.
+Scheduled data is stored in the system database.
-Module will fire any of commands at the correct day/time and sets one-off tasks to run at a set time, or schedule in a regular job to run each hour, every few days or weeks.

-The operation is defined as a class which inherits from the Antares\View\Console\Command object, so it can be correctly recognized and interpreted in the system.
+The operation is defined as a class which inherits from the `Antares\View\Console\Command` object, so it can be correctly recognized and interpreted in the system.
 A type of operation is usually a process running in the background (e.g. dispatch of e-mail notifications), or reports' generation which usually influence application's efficiency.
 The component as a whole is a cron's substitute in a server and it is based on activation of the command:

 ```bash
 php artisan queue:start